Makr-Xie/rldynamic/README.md

 ### 8. Run grpo script (*_delta.sh)

-*if you run into dataset loader error please exit apptainer and re-run it
+*if you run into dataset loader error please do pip install "datasets==4.0.0" then exit apptainer and re-run it*